What is Light The Night?

 More than 35,000 people gathered on Friday 5 October 2018 to walk at Light the Night events across the country, raising funds for vital research to support Australians with blood cancer.

-When you register for Light the Night, you receive your special lantern to carry as darkness falls.
+Light the Night registrants receive a special lantern to carry as darkness falls.
 Lanterns are raised high in a moving ceremony to pay tribute to those facing their own blood cancer journey and to remember loved ones lost, creating a glowing sea of support.

 Together, the crowd then carries their lanterns along a reflective walk to Light the Night.

 Each coloured lantern carries a special meaning.